-Compensation Element Form Objective Rationale / Key Characteristics Base Salary Cash Retention Attraction Performance Fixed compensation Intended to be commensurate with each senior executive's position and level of responsibility Evaluated annually or as necessary in response to organizational/business changes, individual performance, market data, etc., but not automatically increased Annual Cash Incentive Compensation Cash Performance Alignment of Interests Motivation Tied to and contingent upon the Company's financial performance, including revenues, gross margin and profitability.
-Designed to reward achievement of challenging annual performance goals that we consider important contributors to stockholder value Performance goals and targets are established by the Compensation Committee at the beginning of each calendar year The Compensation Committee approves annual cash incentive award payouts based on the level of achievement of these pre-established goals Long-Term Incentives Stock Options Performance Alignment of Interests Motivation As options have no value unless the value of our common stock increases, these awards align the interests of senior executives with those of our stockholders Options motivate such executives to perform in a manner that drives sustainable increases in the value of our common stock.
-Restricted Stock Units Performance Alignment of Interests Retention Motivation Variable compensation designed to reward contributions to our long-term strategic, financial, and operational success, motivate future performance, align the interests of senior executives with those of stockholders, and retain key senior executives through the term of the awards Four year vesting encourages retention as recipients need to remain employed on each vesting date in order for entitlement to occur Other Compensation and Benefits N/A Attraction NEOs receive benefits that are generally available to all salaried employees in Israel, where the NEOs are located.
+Compensation Element Form Objective Rationale / Key Characteristics Base Salary Cash Attraction Performance Fixed compensation.
+Intended to be commensurate with each senior executive's position and level of responsibility.
+Evaluated annually or as necessary in response to organizational/business changes, individual performance, market data, etc., but not automatically increased.
+Annual Cash Incentive Compensation Cash Performance Alignment of Interests Motivation Tied to and contingent upon the Company's financial performance, including revenues, gross margin and profitability.
+Designed to reward achievement of challenging annual performance goals that we consider important contributors to stockholder value.
+Performance goals and targets are established by the Compensation Committee at the beginning of each calendar year.
+The Compensation Committee approves annual cash incentive award payouts based on the level of achievement of these pre-established goals.
+Long-Term Incentives Stock Options Performance Alignment of Interests Motivation As options have no value unless the value of our common stock increases, these awards align the interests of senior executives with those of our stockholders.
+Options motivate such executives to perform in a manner that drives sustainable increases in the value of our common stock.
+Restricted Stock Units Performance Alignment of Interests Retention Motivation Variable compensation designed to reward contributions to our long-term strategic, financial, and operational success, motivate future performance, align the interests of senior executives with those of stockholders, and retain key senior executives through the term of the awards.
+Four year vesting, with increased value dependent on the stock price on each vesting date.
+Other Compensation and Benefits N/A Attraction Retention NEOs receive benefits that are generally available to all salaried employees in Israel, where the NEOs are located.
 This includes contributions to an education fund and to a fund known as Manager's Insurance, which provides a combination of retirement plan, insurance, and severance pay benefits to Israeli employees.
 NEOs receive benefits that we generally make available to all salaried employees, including participation in the Employee Stock Purchase Plan.
-Change-in- Control Arrangements Equity Attraction Retention Each of our NEOs has a clause in the NEO's employment agreement that entitles the NEO to immediate vesting of equity in the event of a qualifying termination within one year following a change in control ("double-trigger" equity vesting) Keep management's highest priority on stockholder interests in the face of events that may result in a change-in-control and not on potential individual implications of any such events Reasonable change-in-control protections for our senior executives are necessary in order for us to attract and retain qualified employees We periodically review the necessity and design of our senior executive severance and change-in-control arrangements.
+Change-in-Control Arrangements Equity Attraction Retention Each of our NEOs has a clause in the NEO's employment agreement that entitles the NEO to immediate vesting of equity in the event of a qualifying termination within one year following a change in control ("double-trigger" equity vesting).
+Aligns management with stockholder interests in the face of events that may result in a change-in-control and not on potential individual implications of any such events.
+Reasonable change-in-control protections are necessary in order for us to attract and retain qualified employees.
+We periodically review the necessity and design of our senior executive severance and change-in-control arrangements.